-Gross income for the Pension Fund was nearly 9% higher than forecast at the time of the 2014/15 budget report (£77.1 million compared to the budget of £70.8 million) due to the continued growth in active membership over the year, which was significantly higher than expected, due in part to auto-enrolment from some of the other employers in the Fund.
-Overall member expenditure was lower than projected by 6% reflecting a lower than expected increase in pension payments only partly offset by higher transfers and death grants.
-The impact of this was a net surplus of £20.4 million, significantly higher than budgeted for.
+Gross income for the Pension Fund was nearly 3% higher than forecast at the time of the 2015/16 budget report (£80.3 million compared to the budget of £78 million) due to the continued growth in active membership over the year, which was higher than expected, due in part to auto-enrolment from some of the other employers in the Fund.
+Overall member expenditure was lower than projected by 7% reflecting a lower than expected increase in pension payments only partly offset by higher transfers and death grants.
+The impact of this was a net surplus of £17.4 million, significantly higher than budgeted for.

-Overall expenses, which includes the costs of administering the Fund, investment management fees and governance and oversight costs, for the year ended 31 March 2015 were higher than forecast at £4.4 million compared to budget of £3.2 million, due to a range of factors.
-This includes higher investment management fees as a result of increased asset values on which management fees are based, higher administration costs due to the implementation of the new 2014 Scheme and additional governance costs reflecting work undertaken to prepare for the introduction of the Pensions Board and work preparing that the Fund is in a position to meet new Pensions Regulator Code of Practices.
+Overall expenses, which includes the costs of administering the Fund, investment management fees and governance and oversight costs, for the year ended 31 March 2016 were higher than forecast at £5.3 million compared to budget of £3.9 million.
+This mostly reflects increased governance costs over the year, as the Fund commissioned independent audits of the implementation of the 2014 scheme and the provision of data by employers.

-Investment income delivered a much higher return than forecast reflecting strong dividend growth and a switch into equity assets out of the multi-asset fund.

-The Pension Fund as a consequence remained significantly cash flow positive both before and after taking investment income into account.
+Investment income delivered a similar return to the budget, reflecting weaker dividend growth and a slowing of equity markets over the course of the year.
+The Pension Fund, however, remained significantly cash flow positive both before and after taking investment income into account.
 The Pensions Committee will continue to monitor the budget and cash flow on a regular basis to ensure that any significant changes are captured and appropriate action taken.